zellygao/CS.11.06-Lab-6.1/README.md

 After following these new instructions, Brooke would have a horizontal position of 15 and a depth of 60.
 (Multiplying these produces 900.)

-Using this new interpretation of the commands, calculate the horizontal position and depth Brooke would have after following the planned course.
+Using the **inputThreeFour.txt** file, write a method called **challengeFour** that, using this new interpretation of the commands, calculates the horizontal position and depth Brooke would have after following the planned course.
 What do you get if you multiply her final horizontal position by her final depth?

 Answer 	__________________